CSCfi/csc-user-guide/docs/apps/julia.md

 └── Manifest.toml
 ```

-We can activate an environment using the `--project` option when starting Julia or the `Pkg.activate` function.
+We can activate an environment using the `--project` option when starting Julia or use the `Pkg.activate` function in existing Julia session.
 For example, we can open the Julia REPL with the project's environment active as follows:

 ```bash